drinkcoffee/drinkcoffee.github.io/_posts/2026-05-12-web3-gaming-challenges.markdown

 * Requiring NFTs to play a game will make the game impossible to play for game players who just want to try out the game.
 They will be blocked from enjoying the game, and possibly encouraging others who might invest in the game to play the game.
 * Games often go through surges, peaking and then have a declining player base.
 The steady state could be ten times fewer game players than at the peak.
 There needs to be enough NFTs for all the players to play the game during the peak, but then for there not to be a glut of NFTs when the peak has passed.
 * As time goes on, there is a tendency to have attribute inflation, where the capabilities of new NFTs are better than previous NFTs, thus providing a reason to purchase or strive to obtain the new NFT.
 This may make early adoptors feel disenfranchised, as their investment in the early NFTs may feel like a poor investment.
 They may not want to invest in the new NFTs because they might be concerned that the new NFTs may also be superseded.
 * Having more sources of ERC 20 tokens than sinks results in the token price continually having downward pressure.
 That is, it is easy to hand out game tokens.
-However, if there aren't enough compelling things for game players to do with the token, then they will dump the token, swapping it at whatever price they can get.
+However, if there aren't enough compelling things for game players to do with the token, then they will dump the token, swapping them at whatever price they can get.
 If there are compelling reasons for owning the token, then new game players may want to buy the token, this creating a new sink for the token.

 Possible solutions to these issues: